Many people call and ask us how to get started with their planning.

-We get a lot of clients who call and explain that they have a simple Will, but years went by and they realized that their lives changed.
-We spend a lot of our time fixing Simple Wills.
-(Read more about the Dangers of the Simple Will, HERE) If these clients' Wills had already been more personalized, they would have saved themselves thousands of dollars and a lot of headaches.
+We get a lot of clients who call and explain that they have a simple plan, but years went by and they realized that their lives changed.
+We spend a lot of our time fixing these simple plans.
+(Read more about the Dangers of the Simple Estate Plan, here).
+If these clients' plans had already been more personalized, they would have saved themselves thousands of dollars and a lot of headaches.

 Here are several good questions to start with:

 - What do I need to have in place to protect my family and my assets?

-- What type of estate plan will make things the easiest on my family after I am gone?
+- What type of estate plan will make things the easiest for my family after I am gone?

 - How do I protect my legacy and my family’s inheritance?